How to Succeed as a Brown Premed

 • Chemistry: We recommend starting your chemistry sequence early in undergrad.
 The Chemistry department only accepts AP credit for placement purposes.
 That is how it’s determined whether you’ll begin with CHEM 0330 or CHEM 0100.
 Also, it’s important to note that some medical schools require a 5-course sequence of chemistry classes with a lab component while some only require a 4-course sequence.
 The two General Chemistry courses you’ll take are CHEM 0330 (or CHEM 0100 followed by CHEM 0330) and CHEM 0350.
 Organic Chemistry (CHEM 0360) is a 2-semester class, and you must take both semesters in order to meet the admissions requirements for most medical schools.
 (Doing so will also adequately prepare you for the MCAT or DAT.)
 Biochemistry (BIOL 0280) is the fourth course in the typical 4-course sequence.
 Biochemistry does not have a lab component.

 • Calculus/Statistics: While any two college-level math courses are permitted, we strongly recommend Calculus as the first course and Statistics as the second course.
 If you enter Brown with enough AP credits in Calculus to forgo MATH 0090 and MATH 0100, we still advise you to take at least one semester of a college-level math class.
-(Note: The HCA recommends Statistics, and we agree.)
+(Note: The HCA recommends Statistics, and we agree.
+However, Brown does not have a statistics department, but you are encouraged to take a statistics course in the department that best suits your interests.)

 • English: You must take two semesters of English either from the English department or from another department but that satisfies the requirement with composition or literature.
-The HCAD site specifically states that courses offered by the science department, for instance, won’t satisfy the requirement–even if they are heavy in writing.
+The HCA site specifically states that the courses outside the English department must have composition or literature as their primary focus and that they can’t simply be writing intensive.

 • Psychology/Sociology: The MCAT was revised in 2015 to include content knowledge from the humanities.
 For this reason, some medical schools now require students to have taken at least one semester of a psychology class and one semester of a sociology class.
 We recommend taking classes in psychology, sociology, anthropology, or public health to meet this requirement and to prepare students for the MCAT.